utilmeta/utilmeta-py/docs/en/guide/schema-query.md

 * `must_create`: If set to True, the method is forced to be processed as a creation method, although an error is thrown if the data contains a primary key that has already been created.
 * `must_update`: If set to True, the method is forced to be processed as an update method, and an error is thrown when the update cannot be completed, such as when the primary key is missing or does not exist.
+* `transaction`: you can set to True or a database connection name to enable the **transaction** for that database, default is False, set to True will enable transaction for the default database of the corresponding model
+* `using`: Set a database connection name to specify the database to save, by default will be the default database of the corresponding model (`default` in Django ORM)

+!!! tip
+	The name of a database connection is the dict key defined in the `DatabaseConnections` configuration, like `'default'`

 The following example shows `save` the use of the method in the interface by writing and creating the article API.